 **If you are a victim of Identity Theft, you will need to submit ALL of the following to Financial Aid:

 - Statement from the IRS (From the IRS)

 Financial Aid award notifications are sent to ATC students who have a completed Financial Aid file, are enrolled and have maintained Satisfactory Academic Progress.
 Financial Aid awards are made on a first-come, first-served basis.

 Eligible aid applicants will receive a reimbursement later in the semester.
-The Financial Aid Department will apply financial aid payments to the student accounts of eligible students.
-Any remaining balance is your responsibility to pay before the first day of the semester or your payment due date.
-Excess Financial Aid will be refunded to you within 14 days.
+The Financial Aid Office will disburse financial aid payments to the student accounts of eligible students.
+Any remaining balance is the responsibility of the student to pay before the first day of the semester or the payment due date.
+Excess Financial Aid will be refunded to you within 14 days by the Business Office.

 Verification (Professional Judgment)

 ATC must complete verification for a selected student before you exercise professional judgment (Special Circumstance, Dependent to Independent, i.e.) to adjust any values that are used to calculate the EFC.
 But making a PJ adjustment does not require you to verify an application that isn’t selected.